Life in a hockey family…

 All I want for my children is to be happy and be the best version of themselves.
 You can’t always choose the outside influences for your children, but our odds were good in the hockey community.
 I am so thankful for the many coaches who taught my children to be strong and resilient.
 Lessons aren’t always positive, but they are still lessons.

-Okay, I am crying now… Topher, thank you for this opportunity to share my thoughts, but mostly thank you for being the son, brother and husband that you are.
+Okay, I am crying now… Topher, thank you for this opportunity to share my thoughts, but mostly thank you for being the son, brother, husband, and dad that you are.
 With you first in line made it easier for me as a mom and hockey mom.